Which of the following is an example of a physical change? | Study Prep in Pearson+

 1

-Understand the difference between physical and chemical changes: A physical change affects the form or state of a substance without changing its chemical composition, while a chemical change results in the formation of new substances with different chemical properties.
+Understand the difference between physical and chemical changes: A physical change affects the form or physical properties of a substance without changing its chemical composition, while a chemical change results in the formation of new substances with different chemical properties.

-Analyze the melting of ice to liquid water: This process changes the state from solid to liquid but the chemical formula H_2O remains the same, indicating a physical change.
+Analyze each option to determine if the chemical composition changes: Digestion of food involves breaking down complex molecules into simpler ones, which is a chemical change.

-Examine burning methane (CH_4): This is a combustion reaction producing new substances (CO_2 and H_2O), which is a chemical change.
+Burning of wood involves combustion, producing new substances like ash, carbon dioxide, and water, indicating a chemical change.

-Consider rusting of iron: Iron reacts with oxygen to form iron oxide (Fe_2O_3), a new compound, so this is a chemical change.
+Rusting of iron is a chemical reaction between iron and oxygen forming iron oxide, which is a chemical change.

+Melting of ice changes the state of water from solid to liquid without altering its chemical composition (H2O remains H2O), so it is a physical change.

 Watch next